Updated November 21, 2023

 Mistake #2: Forgetting about closing costs and other expenses

-This is one of the biggest first-time homebuyer mistakes to avoid.
-Before you start shopping and putting in offers, make sure you have a good idea of how much money you’ll need for all of the costs.
-These closing costs include charges for appraisal and inspections, title fees, escrow funds for property taxes, and homeowners insurance.
+This is one of the biggest mistakes that first-time homebuyers make.
+Before you start shopping and putting in offers, make sure you have a good idea of how much money you’ll need for all of these costs.
+Closing costs include charges for appraisal and inspections, title fees, escrow funds for property taxes, and homeowners insurance.

 And, of course, there’s the earnest money deposit and down payment.
 Have your loan officer go over all the expenses so you can make sure you have enough funds when it comes time to close.